PulseTile/PulseTile-RA-Lerna/README.md

 };
 ```

 It can have two parameters: **backgroundImage** and **logo**.
-The first one set background image, and the second one - the logo on it.
+The first sets background image, and the second sets logo on it.
 For example, let's look at OneLondon version:

 ![Background image and Logo](./readMeImages/home/home-OneLondon.png)